-In Australia, December brings an abundance of celebration occasions, presenting lots of opportunities to catch up with friends and family.
+In the festive season in Australia, December brings an abundance of celebration occasions, presenting lots of opportunities to catch up with friends and family.

 The first day of summer in Australia could be marked with a trip outdoors to a local park for a walk, picnic or barbeque.
 Sunlight boosts the body’s vitamin D supplies and helps the immune system while releasing feel-good endorphins.

 Lasting eight days until December 14, Hanukkah is an important celebration in the Jewish calendar.
 As with many Jewish observances, the celebration begins on the night before at sunset.
 To mark the occasion, ask your residents if they would like to light a Monaro or hanukiah, a type of candelabrum, for the duration.
 Electric versions can be used in places where open flame is not permitted.